Aliases for RBBP4 Gene

 GeneCards Summary for RBBP4 Gene

 RBBP4 (Retinoblastoma Binding Protein 4) is a Protein Coding gene.
 Diseases associated with RBBP4 include retinoblastoma and intermediate charcot-marie-tooth neuropathy.
-Among its related pathways are Gene Expression and Cellular Senescence.
+Among its related pathways are Chromatin Regulation / Acetylation and Macrophage Differentiation and Growth Inhibition by METS.
 GO annotations related to this gene include RNA polymerase II core promoter proximal region sequence-specific DNA binding and histone deacetylase binding.
 An important paralog of this gene is RFWD2.

 UniProtKB/Swiss-Prot for RBBP4 Gene